PyRigi/PyRigi/doc/development/howto/package_structure.md

 Hereby, "match" means that the parameters are the same, have the same default values, and have the same type (or inherited type).

-The plugin `flake8-unused-arguments` guaranties that all arguments of each method are indeed used when calling the wrapped function.
+The plugin [`flake8-unused-arguments`](https://github.com/nhoad/flake8-unused-arguments) guarantees that all arguments of each method are indeed used when calling the wrapped function.
+This plugin is automatically used (calling `flake8`) once dependences are installed [via Poetry](#dependencies-poetry).

-## Package structure
+## Overview

 ```{literalinclude} ./pyrigi_structure.txt
 :language: text